lastline-droe/ghostferry/README.md

     - database/table name rewrites are not supported, as we would need non- trivial rewrites of schema changing statements when tables are altered, renamed, created, or deleted.
+    - `GRANT` statements are ignored.
+These are not part of the schema per-se, but it is still worth pointing out.
+    - `CREATE PROCEDURE` and `CREATE FUNCTION` statements are currently not supported and are ignored as part of replication.
+Likewise, functions or procedures defined on the source before replication is started are not copied to the target DB.
 - support [reading from (read-only) DB replica](https://github.com/Lastline-Inc/ghostferry/issues/22): allow using locks within `Ghostferry` (instead of on the source database) to avoid race conditions between the data copy and binlog replication.
 The